331F22/Powder/README.md

 https://docs.google.com/presentation/d/1g-uX5tTwQDklAT1JTX-9XMHy9p1AfkMvkdfkoWoLAoY/edit?usp=sharing

 ## Creative Summary
+Our project had 2 main objectives that we wanted to solve.
+The first was to add email functionality so that Keri could automate the release of voucher codes to volunteers.
+The second goal that we wanted to accomplish was to segment lists of volunteers by which events they had volunteered at.

 ## Tech  Summary
 Front end operations used React UI components & React-DOM-Router in order to show different pages.
 Backend opperations relied on an Express server and a MySQL database.
 Most database calls were relatively simple (CRUD Operations), but assigning vouchers required multiple reads and a write which required asyncronous functions in order to run.
 Emailing was handled via an SMPT server using a private API.